ncbi/scPopCorn/README.md

 ## import popcom package
 ```
-from PopCorn import MergeSingleCell
+from biopopcorn import MergeSingleCell
-from PopCorn import SingleCellData
+from biopopcorn import SingleCellData
 ```

 ## read in RNA-seq data